ryanCoder1/region-city-landing-pages-builder-preparer/README.md

 # region-city-landing-pages-builder-preparer
-Sets up a State, City list in text file that's originally read from a .txt of zip codes

 For a listing to show up on google maps for a given search (e.g. Web Designers in Manchester, NH) after registering the address through google.